icopy-site/awesome/docs/awesome/awesome-golem.md

 - [Provider FAQ](https://github.com/figurestudios/community-golem-docs/blob/main/providing/provider-faq.md) - Community curated list of commonly asked questions and answers.
 - [Yagna-binaries for aarch64](https://github.com/MarijnStevens/yagna-binaries) - Build for 64 bit arm architecture to be able to run as a provider on a system such as a Raspberry Pi.
 - [Automatically update provider node prices](https://gist.github.com/sv3t0sl4v/28f896752edc9e20347ffc6d8cefe74c) - Script that checks the median of the prices on stats.golem.network and updates all 3 values on the provider node related to price.
+- [Golem Price Updater](https://github.com/jedbrooke/golem-price-updater) - Automatically adjust the price for your Golem node based on the current price of GLM.

 ### Monitoring